Xuanwu Gate Incident: Coup d'état

-On the dawn of 2 July of 626, Li Shimin and his followers arrived at the Xuanwu Gate.
-The Xuanwu Gate (玄武門) was the northern central gateway to the Palace City and Chang'an, where they awaited the arrival of Li Jiancheng and Li Yuanji.
+On the dawn of 2 July 626, Li Shimin and his followers arrived at the Xuanwu Gate, (Note: The Xuanwu Gate (玄武門) was the northern central gateway to the Palace City and Chang'an (Bingham 1950b).) where they awaited the arrival of Li Jiancheng and Li Yuanji.
 Chang He, a military officer stationed at Xuanwu Gate, led his troops in support of Li Shimin on the day of the coup.
-In the morning, Li Jiancheng and Li Yuanji probably left from the East Palace through its northern gate and traveled westwards through the Forbidden Park.
-The Forbidden Park (禁苑) was directly north of Chang'an and the Palace City and towards the Xuanwu Gate, while Li Shimin probably left from the Hongyi Palace and traveled southwards through the Forbidden Park towards the Xuanwu Gate.
-The Hongyi Palace (宏義宮) was located inside the Forbidden Park to the north of Chang'an and served as the residence of Prince Li Shimin.
+In the morning, Li Jiancheng and Li Yuanji probably left from the East Palace through its northern gate and traveled westwards through the Forbidden Park (Note: The Forbidden Park (禁苑) was directly north of Chang'an and the Palace City (Bingham 1950b).) towards the Xuanwu Gate, while Li Shimin probably left from the Hongyi Palace (Note: The Hongyi Palace (宏義宮) was located inside the Forbidden Park to the north of Chang'an and served as the residence of Prince Li Shimin (Bingham 1950b).) and traveled southwards through the Forbidden Park towards the Xuanwu Gate.

 As Li Jiancheng and Li Yuanji approached the Linhu Hall, (Note: The location of the Linhu Hall (臨湖殿) is not known (Bingham 1950b).) they began to realize that a coup was about to unfold and immediately retreated eastward.
 Li Shimin rode towards his brothers and hailed them.
 Here upon, Li Yuanji attempted to draw his bow to shoot his arrows at Li Shimin, but he did not manage to draw it.
 Li Shimin shot his arrows at Li Jiancheng and killed him.

 Yuchi Jingde and seventy horsemen caught up with Li Yuanji and shot at him, causing Li Yuanji to fall from his horse.
 Li Shimin's horse fled into the woods and became entangled with tree branches, which led to Li Shimin falling off his horse too and being unable to get up.
 Li Yuanji quickly grabbed Li Shimin's bow and tried to strangle his brother with it.
 However, Yuchi Jingde arrived and shouted at Li Yuanji, so Li Yuanji fled on foot to Wude Hall.
-The Wude Hall (武德殿) was inside the eastern section of the Palace City and served as the residence of Prince Li Yuanji Yuchi Jingde overtook Li Yuanji and killed him with his arrows.
+(Note: The Wude Hall (武德殿) was inside the eastern section of the Palace City and served as the residence of Prince Li Yuanji (Bingham 1950b).)
+Yuchi Jingde overtook Li Yuanji and killed him with his arrows.
 Following the deaths of Li Jiancheng and Li Yuanji, while Li Shimin's forces held Xuanwu Gate under their control, fighting broke out between the two armed factions.
 When Yuchi Jingde arrived with the heads of the two princes, their retainers quickly dispersed with their troops.